devBetterCoin/BetterCoin/API.md

    function setFee(uint256 _fee) public onlyOwner
    ```

-   - **Purpose:** Allows the contract owner to set the transaction fee for selling BTT tokens.
+   - **Purpose:** Allows the contract owner to set the transaction fee for selling EVA tokens.
    - **Parameters:**
      - `_fee` (uint256): The new fee to use, in perthousand (1/1000).